AlexanderC/landorade/README.md

 > In case you DO NOT need the CMS module and just want to deploy a developed SPA- jump to `Provisioning infrastructure for the website` section below.

-To initialize website run: `landorade cms init your/project/path`

 ### Initializing the CMS module

-To initialize CMS module and generate basic structure
+To initialize CMS module and generate basic structure run: `landorade cms init your/project/path`

+### Starting CMS development server

+To start CMS development server run: `landorade cms start your/project/path`

+> You can access the website on [http://localhost:3000](http://localhost:3000) and the managing dashboard on [http://localhost:3000/dashboard/](http://localhost:3000/dashboard/)

+### [WIP] Build static files using CMS module

+*TBD*

 ## Provisioning infrastructure for the website